bmolnar91/workbook/module_web_with_python.md

 #### What hashing methods do you know?

 **MD (Message Digest)** family:

 **MD5**: 128 bit/32 characters long - very poor security - fastest computation

 **SHA (Secure Hash Algorithm)** family:

 The **SHA-2** family is more secure.
 SHA-256 is the default hashing algorithm of the PowerShell cmdlet `Get-FileHash` -- 256 bits, 64 hex characters long.

 **Bcrypt**:

 Uses salts built into the generated hashes to prevent rainbow table and dictionary attacks.
 Considered one of the more secure ways to hash a password.

 Salt:

 Salts are a random set of characters that are appended to the user's password before(!) they are hashed.
 Salts are stored in plain text along with the hashed output, so the website knows what salt to use when it comes to verify the password.
 Brute Force attacks will still be an issue, but Rainbow tables and Dictionary attacks won't work because it's computationally infeasible to generate rainbow tables for every possible salt.

 Pepper:

 A very short random string of characters appended to the end of the password.
 Peppers are random and different in each password.
 The pepper is not stored.

+Ways to crack a hashed password:

+- Dictionary and Brute Force attacks
+- Lookup tables (and Reverse Lookup tables)
+- Rainbow tables

 #### How/where would you store sensitive data (like db password, API key, ...) of your application?